Synapse: Experimental models

-Clinical Relevance

-Synaptic dysfunction and loss are now recognized as central to the pathophysiology of major neurodegenerative and neurodevelopmental disorders.
-In Alzheimer's disease (AD), synapse loss correlates more strongly with cognitive decline than amyloid‑β plaque burden, and emerging biomarkers—such as the YWHAG:NPTX2 ratio in cerebrospinal fluid and plasma—offer prognostic value for AD onset and progression.
-Synaptic pathology in AD encompasses alterations in glutamatergic transmission, dendritic spine density, and synaptic protein turnover, highlighting synapses both as early indicators of disease and as targets for therapeutic intervention.

-Synaptic disruptions can lead to a variety of negative effects, including impaired learning, memory, and cognitive function.
+Synapses and diseases

+Synapses function as ensembles within particular brain networks to control the amount of neuronal activity, which is essential for memory, learning, and behavior.
+Consequently, synaptic disruptions might have negative effects.
 In fact, alterations in cell-intrinsic molecular systems or modifications to environmental biochemical processes can lead to synaptic dysfunction.
 The synapse is the primary unit of information transfer in the nervous system, and correct synaptic contact creation during development is essential for normal brain function.
-Genetic mutations can disrupt synapse formation and function, contributing to the development of neurodevelopmental and neurodegenerative disorders.
-However, the precise relationship between specific mutations and disease phenotypes is complex and requires further investigation.
+In addition, several mutations have been connected to neurodevelopmental disorders, and that compromised function at different synapse locations is a hallmark of neurodegenerative diseases.

 Synaptic defects are causally associated with early appearing neurological diseases, including autism spectrum disorders (ASD), schizophrenia (SCZ), and bipolar disorder (BP).
-Synaptic dysfunction, or synaptopathy, is often implicated in late-onset neurodegenerative diseases such as Alzheimer's, Parkinson's, and Huntington's, but the exact mechanisms contributing to this phenomenon are not fully understood.
+On the other hand, in late-onset degenerative pathologies, such as Alzheimer's (AD), Parkinson's (PD), and Huntington's (HD) diseases, synaptopathy is thought to be the inevitable end-result of an ongoing pathophysiological cascade.
 These diseases are identified by a gradual loss in cognitive and behavioral function and a steady loss of brain tissue.
 Moreover, these deteriorations have been mostly linked to the gradual build-up of protein aggregates in neurons, the composition of which may vary based on the pathology; all have the same deleterious effects on neuronal integrity.
 Furthermore, the high number of mutations linked to synaptic structure and function, as well as dendritic spine alterations in post-mortem tissue, has led to the association between synaptic defects and neurodevelopmental disorders, such as ASD and SCZ, characterized by abnormal behavioral or cognitive phenotypes.

 Nevertheless, due to limited access to human tissue at late stages and a lack of thorough assessment of the essential components of human diseases in the available experimental animal models, it has been difficult to fully grasp the origin and role of synaptic dysfunction in neurological disorders.